Kodkollektivet/documents/meetings/meeting-items_2018-12-04.md

 - meeting next week with Fortnox and Visma

 ## COMMON BOARD ISSUES
+- asking Diana for a fixed weekend room?
+- Xmas celebration for Board --> TODO vote

 ### Lunch lectures & teacher events
 - Improving topics list - we need your help: documents/ideas/lunch-lecture_topics.md

 ### Hjälp campus hjälpa - Musikhjälpen 2018
-- Musikhjälpen is a nationwide charityproject that happens every year in Sweden
-- event is broadcasted both through radio and television
-- this year´s charity will focus on "Everyone has a right to function in their own way"
-- RadioLUR in campus Växjö start an own broadcast to help collect money.
-We do this through RadioLUR
-- asking if you in Kodkollektivet want to talk on the broadcast for about 50 minutes (13-14 December)
-- TODO: SOMEONE INTERESTED?? --> BB can do it :)
+- ToDo: writing mail - we are not participating

 ### Using coursepress as Kodkollektivet?
+- Replying Ola and asking for detailed information

 ### When working on new Homepage?
-- calendar function
-- events displayed
+- Our approach: building a very basic, static new homepage, then adding fancy stuff
+- Project team: Alain
-- tools lunch lectures: companies drag and drop topic to certain dates
+- Fancy tools: calendar function, events displayed, tools lunch lectures: companies drag and drop topic to certain dates

 ## REPORT FROM SUBTEAMS
 ### Marketing & Social Media Team
 #### Hoodies
 - KK will purchase organizational hoodies, not necessarily fairtrade and organic (outcome of votings)
+- VOTE: should we open up hoodies for us board members and members of KK?
+Maybe alternative solution: two different designs
-- suggestions for Hoodies --> presentation.
+- suggestions for Hoodies --> presentation --> Voting on what kind of hoodie we want
-- Creating table: who wants to have an individual hoodie?

 #### Welcome Fair
-- ordering KK stickers
+- ordering KK stickers --> TODO: Asking Michael for online shop
 - designing new roll-up?
-- additional merchadising needed?
+- Maybe printing QR code information
+- Who is helping out: Julia, Koushika

 #### Team corporate design
 - Font: Abadi MT Condensed Extra Bold